Lyn May: Career

-After battling for a week at the Teatro Iris, Lilia performed her first nude, becoming a sensation among the male audience.
-Lombardini bestowed on her the pseudonym "Lyn May: The Goddess of Love."
-As a vedette, Lyn May included singing in her shows in nightclubs and cabarets.
+In 1970, Lilia was hired by Enrique Lombardini, who at that time managed the Teatro Esperanza Iris.
+However, she was booed at first for not performing nude.
+A week later, Lilia performed her first nude, becoming a sensation among the male audience.
+Lombardini bestowed on her the pseudonym "Lyn May: The Goddess of Love".

-She had a long stay at the Teatro Blanquita in Mexico City.
-In 1974, filmmaker Alberto Isaac chose Lyn as one of the main protagonists of the famous film Tívoli, which portrays with nostalgia the nocturnal atmosphere of Mexico City in the 1940s and 1950s.
-With the success of the film, Lyn became fully incorporated into Mexican Cinema, particularly the genre known as Ficheras film of the 1970s and 1980s.
-But in the late 1980s, this film genre declined in popularity, forcing May to retire from the stage.
+In 1974, filmmaker Alberto Isaac chose Lyn as one of the main protagonists of Tívoli, which portrays with nostalgia the nocturnal atmosphere of Mexico City in the 1940s and 1950s.
+After the success of the film, May landed roles in Carnival Nights (1978), The Loving Ones (1979), and Spicy Chile (1983).

 In 1991, she participated in the telenovela Yo no creo en los hombres, produced by Televisa.

-In 1998, May's career resurfaced after participating in the music video of the song Mr. P. Mosh by Mexican rock band Plastilina Mosh.
-She also began to appear frequently as a guest on the Univision television show El Gordo y La Flaca.
-In 2016 also appeared in a music video of the song Si tu me quisieras, of the Chilean singer Mon Laferte.
+In 1998, May participated in the music video of the song Mr. P. Mosh by Plastilina Mosh.

+In 2016, May appeared in a music video of the song Si tu me quisieras by Mon Laferte.

+In 2016, May was featured in Beauties of the Night by María José Cuevas.

-She currently works as a Tahitian dance instructor at the Plaza Caribe Hotel in Cancun, Mexico and gives performances on weekends in the bar of the same establishment.
+As of 2021, May worked as a Tahitian dance instructor at the Plaza Caribe Hotel in Cancun, Mexico and gave performances on weekends.